Usage

 happen.
 When specifying ports, the changes are only reported

-when happening on the given ports. hidden, summary and details
+when happening on the given ports. hidden, summary and

-ber of events.
+specified number of events.

 show configuration